For Immediate Release

 The Board also bid a fond farewell to Founding Member and Vice-President Kate Stevenson, who stepped down after a decade of involvement.
 “Kate has been an invaluable and integral part of the Ed Foundation since the very beginning,” said Executive Director Anne-Marie Slater. “ Her numerous contributions as Treasurer, Vice President and board member have played an important role in our success.
 Her support has strengthened our organizational structure, our fiscal integrity and our fundraising success.
 We thank her for her many years of service that have greatly benefited our schools and the WSVEF.”
 Kate will remain an advisor to the Board and Finance Committee.

 The WSVEF is a 501 (c) 3 non-profit corporation dedicated to enhancing the quality of public education within our community by creating a stable source of supplemental funding for curriculum enhancement and investment in our teachers.
+At least 25% of every donation goes to the WSVEF’s endowment fund, which will allow for continued grant funding into the future.
 For more information, or to make a donation, visit www.wsvef.org or call (509)493-1175.